-Ontario ministries are reviewing applications for new or amended and previously issued provincial approvals (e.g. Environmental Compliance Approvals issued under the Environmental Protection Act) where they have been identified as a tool in our plan to address activities that pose a significant risk to source water.
+Ontario ministries review applications for new or amended and previously issued provincial approvals (e.g. Environmental Compliance Approvals issued under the Environmental Protection Act) where they have been identified as a tool in our Plan to address activities that pose a significant risk to source water.

 The Province has established Standard Operating Policies to ensure that approvals take into account the science generated through the Drinking Water Source Protection Program and policies in the Source Protection Plan.
-Provincial approvals are issued, denied, amended, or revoked to conform to plan policies.
+Provincial approvals are issued, denied, amended, or revoked to conform to Plan policies.
 Where necessary, conditions are added to approvals to ensure that the activity does not pose a significant threat to sources of drinking water.

-The Catfish Creek Source Protection Plan set out a timeline of 3 years to complete the review and make any necessary changes to previously issued approvals.
-The Ministries have reported 100% completion of previously issued Provincial approvals in the Catfish Creek Source Protection Area.
+The Plan sets a timeline of 3 years to complete the review and make any necessary changes to previously issued approvals.
+Ministries have completed review of previously issued Provincial approvals in the Catfish Creek Source Protection Area for both the original Source Protection Plan (effective 2015) and the comprehensive Section 36 update (effective 2024).